Battle of Shanggao: March events

 March 22, the Japanese launched an air strike on the Chinese defensive line, resulting in some 100-200 Chinese dead or wounded.
 Then, they advanced with tanks and armored cars, followed by infantry.
 The Chinese inflicted heavy casualties on the Japanese armored forces, destroying approximately half of the tanks and killing the infantry behind them with small-arms fire.
 The Japanese were forced to retreat, and then launched a poison-gas attack.
 However, the Chinese had already expected this move, and had abandoned the second line of trenches and fallen back to the third line of trenches, minimizing the casualties taken from the gas attack.

 On March 24, the Japanese launched an all-out assault on the Chinese, throwing in all of their remaining planes, tanks, and infantry.
 The Chinese responded with mortar attacks and machine-gun fire, plus their own planes to combat the Japanese planes.
 The losses on both sides were heavy, with experts thinking that both sides suffered the most casualties on that day.
 The Japanese had a number of advantages, including tanks, superior training, and superior weapons.
 However, the Chinese greatly outnumbered the Japanese, due to the Chinese general, Zhu Xiang, rushing in troops at the last moment.
 At the end of the day, the Chinese lines held, and the Japanese attack had been repelled.
-After reevaluating the situation, Japanese tacticians concluded that they could not afford to suffer any more losses from what was considered to be an inconclusive battle about the trivial matter of a Chinese headquarters, and on April 1, they began to withdraw.
-In haste, the Japanese left behind many of their weapons and wounded troops, which would soon be captured by the Chinese.
-By April 19, the withdrawal was complete, and both sides now occupied their original positions.
+After reevaluating the situation, Japanese tacticians concluded that they could not afford to suffer any more losses from what was considered to be an inconclusive battle about the trivial matter of a Chinese headquarters, and on 1 April, they began to withdraw.
+In haste, the Japanese left behind many of their weapons and wounded troops.
+They would soon be captured by the Chinese.
+By 19 April the withdrawal was complete, and both sides now occupied their original positions.